solana-labs/solana-program-library/governance/README.md

 However, in order for Governance to be useful, Governance now needs this authority.

-In similar fashion for Mint and Token governances the relevant authorities to mint and transfer tokens are transferer to the Governance account which allows to create and vote on Proposals which can then execute mint and transfer instructions for the governed accounts.
+In similar fashion for Mint and Token governances the relevant authorities to mint and transfer tokens are transferer to the Governance account.
+It in turns allows to create and vote on Proposals which can then execute mint and transfer instructions for the governed accounts.

 ### Proposal accounts